 Mistake 10, ignoring context management

-The fix: keep an eye on the context (via /context or the status line). /compact at 60%. /clear if you switch topics. /rewind (Esc Esc) if Claude goes off the rails, instead of trying to fix it in an already polluted context.
+What to do instead: keep an eye on the context (via /context or the status line). /compact at 60%. /clear if you switch topics. /rewind (Esc Esc) if Claude goes off the rails, instead of trying to fix it in an already polluted context.

 Warning sign: Claude starts "forgetting" rules it was respecting at the start of the session.
 That's the signal to compact.